 The IRS publishes tax return data each year on the roughly 28,000,000 sole proprietorships in the U.S. We analyzed the 742,212 tax returns that were filed in the Truck Transportation industry to pull out some key statistics and insights to help our customers ensure that they are creating realistic financial projections for their trucking business.

-We hope that this data will be helpful for you as a “reality check” for your financial projections and business planning process.
+We hope that this data will be helpful for you as a “reality check” for your financial projections and trucking business plan process.
 We hope you create a forecast for your unique situation and plan, and then use this data to make sure your projections seem reasonable based on industry averages.